+To prove the proposition, we study the top row of the diagram above and carefully unravel the definition of $(A)$.
+The composite
-sends a pair $(\phii,\psi)$ to $(\phii|_{SW},\psi)$ where the first coordinate is the restriction to the unit sphere and the second coordinate is obtained by regarding $\psi$ as a $PL$-homeomorphism.\footnote{Technically, we should factor this through the space of piecewise smooth homeomorphisms.}

-Rationally, the map $ O(V^{C_p})\rightarrow PL(V^{C_p})$ is an isomorphism on homotopy in degrees below $i$ so it suffices to understand the map $ O_{C_p}(W)\rightarrow\widetilde{PL}_{C_p}(SW)$.
+sends a pair $(\phii,\psi)$ to $(\phii|_{SW},\psi)$ where the first coordinate is the restriction to the unit sphere and the second coordinate is obtained by regarding $\psi$ as a $PL$-homeomorphism.\footnote{Technically, we should factor this through the space of piecewise smooth homeomorphisms.} Rationally, the map $ O(V^{C_p})\rightarrow PL(V^{C_p})$ is an isomorphism on homotopy in degrees below $i$.
+This isomorphism yields the desired isomorphism $b$.

+We now examine the map $O_{C_p}(W)\rightarrow\widetilde{PL}_{C_p}(SW)$.
 This map is studied in \cite{CappellWeinbergerSimpleAS} and \cite{WangChern}.
-Since $C_p$ is of odd order, $ O_{C_p}(W)$ is a product of unitary groups.
-In particular, the map above factors through the simplicial group $\widetilde{SPL}_{C_p}(SW)$ of equivariant orientation preserving $PL$-homeomorphisms of $SW$.
+Details of the following arguments may be found in these references.
 Cappell--Weinberger show that there is a rational equivalence